Liberland

-Liberland, also known as the Free Republic of Liberland, is a micronation in Southeast Europe claiming an uninhabited parcel of disputed land on the western bank of the Danube, between Croatia and Serbia (locally known as Gornja Siga).
-It was proclaimed on 13 April 2015 by the Czech right-libertarian politician and activist Vít Jedlička.
+The Free Republic of Liberland, commonly referred to as Liberland, is a micronation founded by Czech right-libertarian politician and activist Vít Jedlička, who claimed an uninhabited stretch of floodplain on the Croatian bank of the Danube (known as Gornja Siga) in 2015, as territory for a new independent country.
+Not recognized by any country, it has since become an example of a micronation.
+Jedlička was inspired by classical liberal thinkers such as Ludwig von Mises and Ayn Rand, and he envisioned a political system characterized by laissez-faire capitalism, minimal government, and an economy based on cryptocurrency.

-The official website of Liberland states that the nation was created in the wake of the ongoing Croatia–Serbia border dispute.
-According to Jedlička, this dispute resulted in a plot of land west of the Danube that was not claimed by either side.
+Liberland's official website states that the nation was founded in the wake of the ongoing Croatia–Serbia border dispute.
+According to Jedlička, this dispute resulted in a plot of land west of the Danube being unclaimed by either country.
 The parcel of land in question is 7 km2 in area, roughly the same size as Gibraltar.
 It has been administered by Croatia since the Croatian War of Independence.
-Liberland has no diplomatic recognition from any recognized nation.
+Liberland has no recognition from any recognized nation.
 The land lacks infrastructure and lies on the floodplain of the Danube.
+Croatia has frequently blocked off access to Gornja Siga since 2015.
+As a result, a number of people, including Jedlička, have been arrested for trying to enter the claimed land.

 Location

 The dispute regarding the border along the Danube River valley first arose in 1947 but was left unresolved during the existence of the Socialist Federal Republic of Yugoslavia.
 It became a contentious issue after the break-up of Yugoslavia.
 Serbia holds the opinion that the thalweg of the Danube valley and the centre line of the river represents the international border between the two countries.
 Croatia disagrees and claims that the international border lies along the boundaries of the cadastral municipalities located along the river—departing from the course at several points—reflecting the course of the Danube which existed in the 19th century before meandering and hydraulic engineering works altered its course.
 As a result, Croatia claims a large part of the disputed area controlled by Serbia, while Serbia does not claim the much smaller parts controlled by Croatia.

-Jedlička says that the land he has claimed, known as Gornja Siga (meaning upper tufa), was not claimed by either side.
+Jedlička says that the land he has claimed, known as Gornja Siga (meaning 'upper tufa') was not claimed by either side.